Stunning British seaside villages & towns

 Don’t miss a thrilling beach ride with local riding stables, Roylands or if you join the crowds in Summer, get in line to taste the delicious stone baked pizzas from pop up pizzeria ‘Stoned’ outside Croyde Stores every night throughout peak season.

-Rammed in Summer my advice is to visit Croyde on the shoulder seasons of May or September when the crowds dwindle but none of the village’s charm.
+Jammed in the summer months, like every other seaside village in the UK – my advice is to visit Croyde on the shoulder seasons of May or September when the crowds dwindle but none of the village’s charm.

 Good to know: Accommodation a stone’s throw from the beach in Croyde is hard to come by but Ruda Holiday Park, expensive during peak summer months, do bargain deals come low season.